Kosher Food In Dubai and Abu Dhabi

 Ever since the Abraham Accords were signed in September 2020, cementing peace and diplomatic relations between Israel and the United Arab Emirates, things have been moving fast and furious on the kosher food front.
 Here, we overview the developments revolving around kosher food in Dubai and Abu Dhabi, the two largest emirates in the UAE.

-As of now, there are three kosher food options in the UAE, with a practically new restaurant coming online every week.
-However, the kosher food scene is centered in Dubai for the time being in Dubai, as that is where the core Jewish community is located.
+There are numerous kosher food options in the UAE, with a practically new restaurant coming online every week.
+However, the kosher food scene is centered in Dubai for the time being, as that is where the core Jewish community is located.

 This is the first kosher fine-dining restaurant in the UAE, and it is located in Dubai within the world’s largest skyscraper, the Burj Khalifa.
 Called Armani/Kaf, the restaurant is on the ground floor of the luxurious Armani Hotel Dubai (a Giorgio Armani branded property).
 Armani/Kaf is certified kosher by Rabbi Levi Duchman, the recent official emissary (conveniently fluent in Arabic) of Chabad in the UAE.

 Headed by Elli Kriel, wife of Ross Kriel, a stalwart of the community, Elli’s has both a cafe and a takeout-focused operation that are both certified by the OU.
 She describes the food on offer as “Kosherati,” kosher cooking with an Emirati flair.